-Name numerology is a key component of the mathematically based art of numerology.
-Here we'll break it all down for you, including which name to use, and what it will tell you.
+Name numerology is a key component of the mathematically-based art of numerology.
+Learn how to make your own chart, which name to use, and what it will tell you.

 Constructing the Name Numerology Chart

 - Attention to Detail: The chart in name numerology needs to be constructed very carefully with close attention to detail.
 This is because there is math involved, and while most of the math is relatively simple, making careless mistakes can mean arriving at the wrong number.
 This will completely undermine the entire chart.

 - Numbers Stay the Same: As you are constructing your chart, you'll find that you are well on the way to understanding numerology.
 The entire premise of numerology is that the name is coded into digits, and because numbers carry the same meaning no matter where they are found, you'll be able to interpret the context of the number with relative ease.

 - Single vs. Compound: In numerology, we work primarily with the single digits 1 through 9.
 The compound numbers are 11, 22, 33 and 44; these numbers are not reduced.
 Any digit larger than 9 that is not a compound number is reduced.

 - Correct Name Usage: When it comes to which name to use for the name numerology chart, use both the birth certificate name and the name currently being used (this is called the present signature).
 This is because the full birth name is the foundation of the chart and it will show how you came to use your present signature in the first place.
 Write out both names, and then fill in the blanks by referring to the chart below.

 |1||A, J, S|

 |2||B, K, T|

 |3||C, L, U|